FUNDAMENTAL PRINCIPLES vs BELIEFS - also referred to as

 George Knight, a professor, and prominent SDA theologian makes this startling confession in Ministry Magazine, October 1993 - "Most of the founders of Seventh-Day Adventism would not be able to join the church today if they had to subscribe to the denomination's fundamental beliefs.
 More specifically, most would not be able to agree to belief number 2 which deals with the doctrine of the Trinity."
 In all actuality, this would have included ALL of the founders and Pioneers of the early SDA church.

-Modern Adventism today now has a God the Father, God the Son, and God the Holy Spirit.
+Modern Adventism today now has a God the Father, god the son, and god the holy spirit.
+This is another gospel not in the Bible.

 "Books of a new order would be written."